 Biden selects Ronald Klain as White House chief of staff

-The Biden-Harris transition team is expected to announce more Cabinet picks over the next several days.
+The Biden-Harris transition team is expected to announce more cabinet picks over the next several days.

 President-elect Joe Biden has selected his longtime aide Ronald Klain to serve as White House chief of staff in his incoming administration, the Biden-Harris transition team announced on Wednesday.